AshwinDeshpande96/option_pricing/_posts/2025-06-23-forward-rates.markdown

 * long(Buy) on B3 we buy \\$100 worth 2-year bond B1 and sell \\$100 worth 1-year bond B2
 * short(Sell) on B3 we sell \\$100 worth 2-year bond B1 and buy \\$50 worth 1-year bond B2

-The entry price for the long position is $0$.
+The entry price for the either long/short position is $0$.
 This is the first condition of our arbitrage profit.
 Let's list all possible future states after 1-year.
 1. $r_{2} \geq 6.7416\%$ at T = 0
 2. $r_{2} < 6.7416\%$ at T = 0